apache/whimsy/DEPLOYMENT.md

     * Add `secretary@whimsy-vm4.apache.org` to the `secretary@apache.org`
       alias.

+ * Update the lists of archivers in www/board|members/subscriptions.cgi

  * Using the `www-data` user, copy over the following directories from the previous whimsy-vm* server: `/srv/agenda`, `/srv/mail/board`, `/srv/mail/members`, `/srv/mail/secretary`.